The Myths of Education:

 Allow the students to change the use of the information.
 Can it be used or applied to a different setting?
 Can it be used in conjunction with other information?
 How can the information be synthesized?
 Is there another way to express the information?

 Allow the students to evaluate the subject.
 Is it valuable?
 Is it necessary?
 Is it even worth studying?
 Do you want to study it longer?

 Give your children the opportunity to show their work in the form of projects and activities that relate to the topic.
 Let the learning come to life.
 As they are given these deeper experiences, they just might need to study the topic more deeply.
 Diving down deeper, students are given the chance to really come to know a topic.
 It is more meaningful and remembered for longer.

 The biggest drawback to these different assessments is that they are more difficult to quantify how much learning has been accomplished.
 This is the main reason why schools rarely leave the tip of the iceberg.

-My personal favorite reason to use these meaningful approaches is because the students are more likely to take an interest in the topic and to have a desire to know more and master subjects.
+My personal favorite reason to use these meaningful approaches is that the students are more likely to take an interest in the topic and to have a desire to know more and to master subjects.
 It turns them into autodidacts and lifelong learners!!